What is Blocknet?¶

-- XRouter - Provides the Blocknet Protocol with a communication layer consisting of an inter-blockchain SPV client backend that enables the verification of blockchain records without requiring users to download the full blockchain.
+- XRouter - Provides blockchain interoperability for the Blocknet Protocol with a communication layer consisting of a decentralized inter-blockchain SPV client backend that enables the verification of blockchain records without requiring users to download the full blockchain.
 XRouter allows applications to interface with blockchains on the TCP/IP networking layer, enabling a true Internet of Blockchains.
 By default, XRouter is compatible with all blockchains.

 - XBridge - Provides the ability to perform trustless exchange between any digital assets that is supported by the Blocknet Protocol via APIs.
 XBridge allows any application to perform decentralized exchange, opening the door to an ecosystem of decentralized trading services.
 See the list of compatible assets.

 - XCloud - Provides a decentralized oracle network powered by XRouter.
 Developers will be able to put both blockchain and non-blockchain microservices on Blocknet’s “public cloud” decentralized network.
 XCloud allows applications to run entirely decentralized by enabling on-chain use of off-chain data, APIs, and services, opening the door to the possibility of monetizable, fully decentralized applications.